Certification at a Glance

 To maintain Professional certification, individuals must complete 175 hours of professional development every five years.
 This work maintains the validity of the professional certificate in good standing and allows the certificate holder to continue to teach.

 *Assistant teaching experience does not count.

 Can I be certified before completing my program?

 New York State does offer the two-year Internship Certificate Credential to students who are halfway through their programs and have jobs in schools.
 Flyers are available in the Registrar’s Office and in the Office of Graduate Admissions.
 Teach for America students who came to Bank Street through a Trans B certification are not eligible for this credential.

 Pathway: State Approved Preparation Program

 READ CAREFULLY!
-The process of applying for a New York State Certificate will now occur via TEACH; the new online certification database.
+The process of applying for a New York State Certificate occurs via TEACH; the online certification database.
 TEACH enables you to set up a profile and maintain your record as well as apply for certification.
-Follow the steps outlined below to create your account and apply for your certificate.
+Follow the steps outlined in the instructions to create your account and apply for your certificate.
 Do not create a new account if you already have one!
 Read through all of the steps before you begin the process so that you know what materials you will need to input the information required.

 Application Based on Bank Street Degrees